 Tonsil cancer is another type of head and neck cancer.
 Learn more here.

-Experts do not know exactly what causes throat cancer, but some factors appear to increase the risk.
+Experts do not know exactly what causes throat cancer, but some factors appear to

 Alcohol: Consuming more than one drink a day may increase the risk.